SoftwareDefinedBuildings/spawnpoint/README.md

   other by name rather than IP address when using native means of communication.
   This is unnecessary for BOSSWAVE services.

+* `useHostNet` (optional): If the Spawnpoint daemon allows it, Docker containers running on that Spawnpoint may directly use the host machine's network stack rather than Docker's bridge interface.
+This presents a major security risk, so this setup should be avoided if at all possible.

 For example, to run [demosvc](https://github.com/jkolb1/demosvc), the following configuration could be used.